founder

 • Thesis: “The Trading Game: Why ‘Compromise’ shouldn’t be a Dirty Word in Washington”

-• Alumni Advisory Board, JHU Center for Advanced Governmental Studies (2014 — )
+• Alumni Advisory Board, JHU Center for Advanced Governmental Studies (2014 — PRESENT)

 • Senior Integration Paper on director Pedro Almodovar’s representation of male heterosexuals